-- 33 One effect of the grouping requirements in IFRS 17 is that expected losses on contracts that are onerous at initial recognition are recognised immediately in profit or loss to achieve timely recognition of losses.
-Subsequently, the insurer is required to regularly update the fulfilment cash flows: - (a) for existing groups of onerous contracts, to recognise any additional losses for groups of onerous contracts in profit or loss or to reverse previously recognised losses where expectations change; and - (b) for groups of contracts that become onerous during the reporting period, to recognise: - (i) changes in CSM to the extent that CSM exists; and - (ii) changes for additional expected outflows in profit or loss. - 34 Under existing requirements, insurers may assess onerous contracts at a higher level of aggregation using a liability adequacy test which is aimed at measuring the sufficiency of the insurance liability.
-The level at which the testing is done, allows loss-making contracts to be offset against profit-making contracts.
-Therefore, losses may be recognised only when the losses on this level of aggregation exceed the profits.
+- 38 One effect of the grouping required by IFRS 17 is that expected losses on contracts that are onerous at initial recognition are recognised immediately in profit or loss to achieve timely recognition of losses.
+Subsequently, the insurer is required to regularly update the fulfilment cash flows: - (a) for existing groups of onerous contracts, to recognise any additional losses for groups of onerous contracts in profit or loss or to reverse previously recognised losses where expectations change; and - (b) for groups of contracts that become onerous during the reporting period, to recognise changes for additional expected outflows in in profit or loss. - 39 Under existing requirements, insurers may assess onerous contracts at a high level of aggregation using a liability adequacy test which is aimed at measuring the sufficiency of the insurance liability.
+The level at which the testing is done, allows loss-making contracts to be offset with profit-making contracts and therefore, losses are recognised only when the losses on this level of aggregation exceed the profits.
 Also, under current practice there is generally no identification of onerous contracts on initial recognition.